Casey McPherson: Music career

 Casey is a singer and songwriter based in Austin, Texas.
 He is currently the frontman of the bands Alpha Rev and Flying Colors, as well as his own Casey McPherson.
 He has toured the world, filling music venues and stadiums in over 15 countries.
 He is a classically-trained pianist and guitarist.

 Casey started his career in his twenties when he formed the band Endochine.
 After the breakup of Endochine, Casey went on to start Alpha Rev in 2005 which was ranked the #1 indie band in Texas, and the #16 indie band nationwide.

 In 2010 Alpha Rev topped the charts with New Morning reaching #3 on radio, and their video made the Top 10 on VH1.
 They were also featured as one of VH1's "You Oughta Know, Artist on the Rise."

-In 2011 he was invited to be lead singer and songwriter for Flying Colors, a supergroup with ex-Dream Theater drummer Mike Portnoy, guitarist Steve Morse and bassist Dave LaRue of the Dixie Dregs, and keyboardist Neal Morse, formerly of Spock's Beard.
+In 2011 he was invited to be lead singer and songwriter for Flying Colors, a supergroup with Dream Theater drummer Mike Portnoy, guitarist Steve Morse and bassist Dave LaRue of the Dixie Dregs, and keyboardist Neal Morse, formerly of Spock's Beard.
 The group has released three studio albums, and three live albums, to commercial success and critical acclaim.

 Casey also launched an app for musicians and performers called SkaFlash, a software program designed to more easily connect fans to the bands and performers they follow.